Ensemble Inference Methods for Models With Noisy and Expensive Likelihoods: The Best Of Both Worlds

 If we are in a situation where evaluating the likelihood is computationally intensive, then we may consider a straightforward modification of these dynamics where time is split into a fixed set of epochs where we keep the same conditioning points within the same epoch, performing several steps of Langevin updates and hyperparameter tuning based on the same conditioning points.
-This permits effective exploration of the posterior distribution but with a fixed number of log-likelihood evaluations.
+This permits effective exploration of the posterior distribution but with a fixed number of log-likelihood evaluations. \ad{Note that, while we have based the proposed scheme on an underlying Gaussian process model, the use of other non-parametric regression models would be possible, provided that gradients can be readily computed.}